gabby santerre, MA, LMHCA

 About Me

-Before becoming a therapist, I spent over a decade as an organic farmer; without knowing why, I sensed that I needed to do work that was close to the ground — to be near things that felt fundamental and foundational to life.
+Before becoming a therapist, I spent over a decade as an organic farmer; without knowing why, I sensed that I needed to do work that was close to the ground, to be near things that felt fundamental and foundational to life.
+I view therapy in much the same way: as a space to work with what is deep and foundational in you.

-I endeavor to always approach this work with a deep sense of curiosity: about you, your experience, and the full human being that you are.
-My goal is not to provide you with all the answers — instead, I’d like to embark on a relational journey with you, inviting us both to push against the boundaries of what we know about ourselves and the world.
+I seek to welcome you as a whole person, not a list of symptoms.
+I work with a deep sense of curiosity about you, your experience, and the full human being that you are.
+My goal is not to provide you with all the answers — instead, let's embark on a relational journey together, inviting us both to explore what we know about ourselves and the world.

-The body you inhabit is an intelligent system; it is not broken.
-It is conveying messages that I believe can be honored, listened to, perhaps made sense of, if we can just listen closely enough — if we can allow the time and the space needed for it to unfold.
+It is my belief that the body you inhabit is an intelligent system; it is not broken.
+It is conveying messages that can be accessed and listened to, if we can allow the time and the space needed for it to unfold.

-• $145 for individual sessions (60 minutes).
+$145 for individual sessions (60 minutes).
 Currently offering a sliding scale.
 Can also provide a superbill for potential insurance reimbursement out of network.

 Private Pay / Out-of-Network